#RHONJ Teresa Giudice In Jeopardy Of Probation Violation?

 Teresa Giudice may be walking a very thin line when it comes to her post-prison behavior.

-According to a new report, the Real Housewives of New Jersey star, who was released from prison in December 2015 after serving time for bank and wire fraud, failed to report a traffic citations to her probation officer not once, but twice.
+According to a new report, the Real Housewives of New Jersey star, who was released from prison in December 2015 after serving time for bank and wire fraud, failed to report a traffic citation to her probation officer not once, but twice.

 On May 8, the Daily Mail revealed Teresa Giudice had reportedly received a ticket in September of last year but failed to notify her probation officer about the incident.
 She then reportedly received a reminder about the ticket in April but again chose to withhold the information from her P.O.